 - All gauge operators shall wear a dosimeter when working with and around the nuclear gauges.
 Nuclear gauge operators shall wear only the dosimeter that is issued to them. - Before removing a gauge from storage, verify that the source is locked in the fully shielded position and that the gauge is properly secured in the locked transport case. - Sign the gauge out on the gauge's utilization/ transportation log and indicate date, individual removing the gauge from storage, and the location where the gauge is to be used. - Block or brace the gauge so that the gauge cannot move during transport, and lock the gauge to the vehicle using two independent, tangible barriers.
 See section 2.10. for more details.
-Follow all current applicable U.S. Department of Transportation (USDOT) requirements when transporting the gauge.
-This includes but is not limited to sealing the gauge case with a seal that is evidence that the case has not been opened (zip ties are acceptable). - Place the shipping and emergency response papers in the driver's door pocket or on the seat next to the driver while the gauge is being transported.
+Follow all current applicable U.S. Department of Transportation (USDOT) requirements when transporting the gauge. - Place the shipping and emergency response papers in the driver's door pocket or on the seat next to the driver while the gauge is being transported.
 Move the papers from beside the driver onto the driver's seat when the gauge is in the vehicle and the driver is not.
-When the gauge is removed from the vehicle, move the transport papers out of sight.
+When the gauge is removed from the vehicle, move the transport papers out of sight. - Do not touch the unshielded source with fingers, hands, or any part of the body. - Do not place fingers, hands, feet, or any part of the body in the radiation field from an unshielded source.

-- Do not touch the unshielded source with fingers, hands, or any part of the body. - Do not place fingers, hands, feet, or any part of the body in the radiation field from an unshielded source. - Use the gauge according to the manufacturer's instructions and recommendations. - After completing the final measurement, immediately return the source to the shielded position.
+- Use the gauge according to the manufacturer's instructions and recommendations. - After completing the final measurement, immediately return the source to the shielded position.
 Verify visually that the sliding block has closed completely.
 If the sliding block does not close completely, see 2.7.2 and contact your RRSO. - Maintain constant surveillance and immediate control of the gauge when the gauge is unsecured.
 At the job site, do not walk away from the gauge and leave it on the ground.
 Protect yourself and the gauge from danger of moving heavy equipment. - Keep unauthorized persons at least three feet away from the gauge.
 Exceptions can be made for individuals viewing data after a test.
 Keep these exceptions as brief as possible. - Perform cleaning and routine maintenance according to the manufacturer's instructions. - When the gauge is not in use (and under the constant surveillance of the radiation worker) on a temporary job site, keep the gauge secured by locking it in an RRSO-approved storage site. - Return the gauge to its proper, secured storage area at the end of each work shift. - Log the gauge in the gauge's utilization/ transportation log when it is returned to storage. - After making changes to the gauge storage area (such as changing locations in the storage area, adding gauges, changing occupancy of adjacent areas, and moving the storage area to a new location), reevaluate compliance with public daily dose limits and ensure proper security of the gauges.
 Proper security includes maintaining two independent, tangible barriers.
 If changes are initiated by the authorized user, they must notify the RRSO prior to making any changes in the storage of a nuclear gauge.